Diablosch/learning-python/README.md

-# 100 Days of Python
+# Python Project
+A collection of projects and scripts written in Python.